 The international community has begun to accept adaptation as an important component of global responses to climate change.
 Community-based adaptations are emerging as one of the most effective tools to reduce climate vulnerability at a local level, especially in hard hit developing nations.
 Bangladesh is incredibly vulnerable to the effects of climate change, yet, leads the developing world in climate adaptation.
 This thesis uses a political ecology framework to analyze the efficacy of community-based climate adaptation in Bangladesh.
 It examines how local actions are influenced by broader national, regional and global scales of action and argues that only a multi-scale approach will effectively address climate vulnerability.

 Besch, Brianna L., "From Local Actions to Global Solutions: Community-Based Climate Adaptation in Bangladesh" (2013).
-Honors Projects.
+Environmental Studies Honors Projects.
 Paper 10.

 © Copyright is owned by author of this document